 include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+For nuclear energy, the criteria include comprehensive safety and waste activities to make a substantial contribution to an environmental objective.

 Enabling activities directly enable other